 But why, exactly, is this type of survey important?

 Now that you have an understanding of your customers’ attitudes towards specific products and services, it’s important to also learn their expectations in these areas.
-As mentioned in the previous section, the goal is to set customer expectations high for what you have to offer in order to impress them by continually meeting (and often, exceeding) these expectations.
+As mentioned earlier, the goal is to establish high customer expectations for your offerings.
+By doing this, you can impress customers by consistently meeting and often exceeding those expectations.
+This approach fosters customer satisfaction and loyalty.
 Again, when expectations are low, meeting them does little to truly wow your customers into committed patronage.

 As a result, the market researcher must also survey customers on their expectations regularly.
 The results yield the basis for in depth reports that funnel directly into company-wide market strategy.
-By focusing efforts on all areas of high expectation and weeding out the low (combined with the already assessed customer attitudes), you are able to paint a vivid portrait of what products and services will trigger the most customer satisfaction on a continuous basis and form a razor-sharp market penetration plan around this information.
+By concentrating on areas of high customer expectations and eliminating those with low appeal, you can create a clearer picture of what products and services drive customer satisfaction.
+This, combined with previously assessed customer attitudes, allows you to identify the offerings that will consistently resonate with your audience.
+With this information, you can develop a precise market penetration strategy that effectively targets customer needs.

 We must emphasize: measuring expectations and attitudes is not a one time endeavor.
 By checking in with your customers regularly, you will also be helping your future market research efforts.
 Use the data you collect now to inform your decisions around the kind of questions you ask about your competitors and the kinds of product and service improvements you make in the future.